 Worth its Weight in Gold

 A Durable Power of Attorney can be worth its weight in gold.
 Creating one means that your family will not have to go through a guardianship process in the event of your incapacity.
-The guardianship process is not easy, is very expensive and is avoidable in many situations by having the correct power of attorney in place.
+The Florida guardianship process is not easy, is fairly expensive and is avoidable in many situations by having the correct durable power of attorney in place.

 Not Every Power of Attorney is Equal

 A power of attorney may be more important than a will or trust.
 You and your family should not leave this document up to a form from the internet.
 We see many, many inadequate powers of attorneys cross our desk.
 These can leave families worse off because they may rely on it until too late.

 One of the most important reasons to have the best power of attorney possible is for Medicaid Asset Protection purposes, such as creating a qualifed income trust or joining a pooled trust for Medicaid purposes.
 A good durable power of attorney can help make sure all of your assets do not disappear to the high cost of nursing home care.
 Also, a good power of attorney can help your family avoid probate by setting up a Revocable Living Trust on your behalf.

 We pride ourselves with frequent changes and modifications to our power of attorney document so that it can be the best it can, leaving our clients with the best possible options to preserve their estate, avoid probate and also avoid problems.